Last Update: 1/28/15

-Professor Ronald King joined the SDSU faculty in Fall 2003 and spent his first seven years here as Chair of the Political Science Department.
+He joined the SDSU faculty in Fall 2003 and spent his first seven years here as Chair of the Political Science Department.
 He previously taught at Tulane (15 years) and Cornell (9 years).
-A native of New York City, his undergraduate degree is from the University of Pennsylvania and his graduate degrees are from Oxford (BPhil) and the University of Chicago (PhD).
+A native of New York City, his undergraduate degree is from the University of Pennsylvania (Magna Cum Laude, Phi Beta Kappa) and his graduate degrees are from Oxford (B.Phil.) and the University of Chicago (Ph.D.).

-Professor King’s main area of specialization is American Politics and Public Policy.
-He has written four books, including major studies of U.S. taxation policy (published by Yale University Press) and welfare entitlements (published by Georgetown University Press).
-In addition, he has edited three collections of essays and published more than 30 articles and book chapters, appearing in journals such as: American Political Science Review, Political Science Quarterly, Polity, Politics and Society, Policy Sciences, Journal of Public Policy, European Political Science, Studies in American Political Development, and the Journal of Interdisciplinary History.
+Professor King is the author of four books, including major studies of U.S. taxation policy (published by Yale University Press) and welfare entitlements (published by Georgetown University Press).
+In addition, he has edited three collections of essays and published more than 30 refereed articles and book chapters, appearing in journals such as: American Political Science Review, Political Science Quarterly, Polity, Politics and Society, Policy Sciences, Journal of Public Policy, European Political Science, Studies in American Political Development, and the Journal of Interdisciplinary History.

-He has served as senior consultant for social science curriculum development to the Faculty of Political and Administrative Sciences, Babeş-Bolyai University in Romania, and has received a certificate “For Nurturing Romanian Political Science” from the Romanian national political science association.
-Often in collaboration with Cosmin Gabriel Marian, he has published articles addressing Romania’s complex post-communist democratic transition.
-In Summer 2007, Professor King was awarded an honorary title, “Profesor Onorific de Ştiinţe Politice,” by Babeş-Bolyai University.
+Another part of his recent work focuses on Romanian politics.
+He served for many years as senior consultant for Romanian social science curriculum development and has received a certificate “For Nurturing Romanian Political Science” from the Romanian national political science association.
+Often in collaboration with Cosmin Gabriel Marian, he has published a series of articles addressing the country’s complex post-communist democratic transition.

 Professor King is fanatic about baseball (go Yankees!) and opera.
-He is a competitive fencer and is highly ranked in the Veterans’ men’s foil division.
-Three times he has represented the U.S. at the World Fencing Championships, taking 6th place in his age bracket in 2009 (Moscow) and 13th in both 2010 and 2011.
-Although now a resident of San Diego, he remains a member of his New Orleans Mardi Gras organization and often can be seen in costume and beads during Carnival season.
+He has just retired from competitive fencing in the Veterans’ men’s foil division.
+Three times he represented the U.S. at the World Fencing Championships, taking 6th place in his age bracket in 2009 (Moscow) and 13th in both 2010 and 2011.
+Although now a happy resident of San Diego, he remains a member of his New Orleans Mardi Gras organization and often can be seen in costume and beads during Carnival season.